abhieshree/AdvancedProject1/Booking Data Team/README.md

-# AdvancedProject1
-This is the Advanced Project 1 repository with Prof. Adalbert

-Title: Sentiment Analysis of Reviews on Tripadvisor(Unsupervised)
+## Sentiment Analysis of Hotel Reviews on Tripadvisor(Unsupervised)

-The additional approach(2) yielded an Accuracy:- 88%
+### Project Goal
+To classify hotel reviews as positive, negative or neutral.
+Exploring different data cleaning and dimensionality reduction techniques to improve final classification accuracy.

+### Data Source
+Scraped 40k reviews from Tripadvisor[](https://www.tripadvisor.com/Hotels-g187879-Sardinia-Hotels.html) for 1500 Hotels in Sardinia, Italy using Scrapy (program in tripadvisorcrawler folder)